Block sort: Variants

 Block sort works by extracting two internal buffers, breaking A and B subarrays into evenly sized blocks, rolling and dropping the A blocks into B (using the first buffer to track the order of the A blocks), locally merging using the second buffer as swap space, sorting the second buffer, and redistributing both buffers.
 While the steps do not change, these subsystems can vary in their actual implementation.

 One variant of block sort allows it to use any amount of additional memory provided to it, by using this external buffer for merging an A subarray or A block with B whenever A fits into it.
 In this situation it would be identical to a merge sort.

 Good choices for the buffer size include:

 Rather than tagging the A blocks using the contents of one of the internal buffers, an indirect movement-imitation buffer can be used instead.
 This is an internal buffer defined as s1 t s2, where s1 and s2 are each as large as the number of A and B blocks, and t contains any values immediately following s1 that are equal to the last value of s1 (thus ensuring that no value in s2 appears in s1).
 A second internal buffer containing √A unique values is still used.
 The first √A values of s1 and s2 are then swapped with each other to encode information into the buffer about which blocks are A blocks and which are B blocks.
 When an A block at index i is swapped with a B block at index j (where the first evenly sized A block is initially at index 0), s1[i] and s1[j] are swapped with s2[i] and s2[j], respectively.
 This imitates the movements of the A blocks through B. The unique values in the second buffer are used to determine the original order of the A blocks as they are rolled through the B blocks.
 Once all of the A blocks have been dropped, the movement-imitation buffer is used to decode whether a given block in the array is an A block or a B block, each A block is rotated into B, and the second internal buffer is used as swap space for the local merges.

 The second value of each A block doesn't necessarily need to be tagged – the first, last, or any other element could be used instead.
 However, if the first value is tagged, the values will need to be read from the first internal buffer (where they were swapped) when deciding where to drop the minimum A block.

-Many sorting algorithms can be used to sort the contents of the second internal buffer, including unstable sorts like quicksort, since the contents of the buffer are guaranteed to unique.
+Many sorting algorithms can be used to sort the contents of the second internal buffer, including unstable sorts like quicksort, since the contents of the buffer are guaranteed to be unique.
 Insertion sort is still recommended, though, for its situational performance and lack of recursion.

+Implementations

+Known implementations of Block sort include: